 Dual Diagnosis Treatment at an Indianapolis Alcohol Rehab

 Mental illness could be the source of addiction issues.
-Combined with alcohol addiction, mental illness can lead a person to fail at work, be unable to socialise with new people, or remain close to their loved ones.
+Combined with alcohol addiction, mental illness can lead a person to fail at work, be unable to socialize with new people, or remain close to their loved ones.
 Self medicating with alcohol is common for people in this situation, but only ensures the addiction cycle continues.

 Sobriety is key to ensuring therapy for mental health is effective.
 If someone sees a counsellor to help with their issues, but still rely on alcohol during treatment, progress won’t be made.
 Long term alcohol abuse can lead to further mental health symptoms, so it’s key to try and beat the addiction first.